urbien/vortexhealing/README.md

 # For VortexHealing Teachers
 ## Modular site
-Similar to a site for practicioners, but also classes, their reviews, discussions
+Similar to a site for practicioners, but also classes, their reviews, discussions, wizard upkeep and morning routine.

 ## Zoom tools
 A synchronous translation of classes is important.
 I have a friend in Germany who does not speak English.
 I am sure the same is true in China, Japan, and other countries that have low general knowledge of English.
 This severely limits the reach of VortexHealing to the planet.